 Mangalam: What is your current offering, and how is it different from your future offering?

 Akash: In the future, we are looking at making the warehouse very flexible and adaptive.
 We want to build products that can make warehouses scale quickly and become autonomous to a large extent.

 Mangalam: What is your revenue mix as of now?

 Samay: We entered the US market earlier this year, so North America accounts for about 40%-50% of our topline, with only about 10% in India and the remaining spread across Europe, and Japan.

 Mangalam: What keeps you going?

 Akash: Going forward we are consistently working towards developing a deeper understanding of our customers and helping them take giant leaps forward.
 Not just by increasing efficiency by a mere 10%-20%, by defining a paradigm shift into how a supply chain works

 Samay: Our insight into customers has been our greatest strength.
 Having worked with so many Fortune 500 companies has helped us listen to people from different parts of the world and build an effective theory to disrupt the industry.

 Watch the complete episode here

-to find out more about Kent RO’s brand growth as CNBC-TV18’s Disruptors.
+to find out more about GreyOrange’s brand growth as CNBC-TV18’s Disruptors.